qeirreps/qeirreps/README.txt

 1. Install Quantum Espresso (QE) for DFT calculation of the target material.
    See "https://www.quantum-espresso.org/".

+   The version of QE should be qe-6.3 or before.
+   The later versions do not support the following option.

    When you compile QE, use the following option.